 Health & Wellness

-Waterford Country School has a highly trained medical team overseen by Sue Sullivan R.N., the Medical Director.
+Waterford Therapeutic Program has a highly trained medical team overseen by Sue Sullivan R.N., the Medical Director.
 Staff is trained in CPR and Epi-Pen procedures.
 If your child has particular medical concerns, they will be addressed by Sue and her nursing team to provide the individualized care that each child needs on campus.

 We take a whole body approach to caring for kids and know how important spirituality is to each human being.
 Our Spiritual Life Committee plans fun and thought provoking activities for youth on and off campus as a way to encourage faith and growth in each child’s spiritual journey.

 Although physical fitness is not our main focus, it permeates everything we do on our campus.
 There are so many opportunities for physical wellness.
 We have a Fitness Challenge trail, hiking trails, basketball courts, a baseball field, state of the art gymnasium (with weight room), gardens and so many activities that staff and youth can involve themselves in.
 In 2015, the Otto Graham Gymnasium was completed, providing student with an indoor activity center for sports, exercise classes, enrichment activities and theatrical presentations.
 We have adopted the 5-2-1-0 Let's Go Health and Wellness Model and do our best to model simple changes in diet and exercise to maximize the health and happiness of staff and youth.
 It's not uncommon to find us planning incentives and group challenges to get us thinking and talking about how we can take even better care of our health!

 Our location in Southern Connecticut provides us so many rich opportunities for activity and fun!
 Some planned activities that our youth have taken part in include: